 LAB: Attendance will be taken in lab, but there are no points given for participation.
-Weekly labs are in-person and taught by graduate TAs.
-Although your grades for the lab sync into the same gradebook and Canvas as lectures, your lab TA is the instructor-of-record for the labs and should be the first contact related to labs.
-Students are expected to stay for the entire duration of lab.
+You are expected to stay for the entire duration of lab.
 Attend the lab section for which you are enrolled, not the one most convenient for you on any given day.
-If you must miss your lab for any reason, please plan with your TA to attend another lab section that week.
+If you have to miss your lab for any reason, please make arrangements with your TA to attend another lab section that week.
 Although attendance is not required for the lab, it is absolutely IMPERATIVE for your success in this course as there will be lab quizzes during designated lab period on most weeks.